Bridging Offline Reinforcement Learning and Imitation Learning: A Tale of Pessimism: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Nan Jiang, Aviral Kumar, Yao Liu, and Zhaoran Wang for helpful discussions and suggestions.
 PR was partially supported by the Open Philanthropy Foundation and the Leverhulme Trust.
-BZ and JJ were partially supported by NSF Grants IIS-1901252 and CCF-1909499.
+BZ and JJ were partially supported by NSF Grants IIS-1901252, CCF-1909499, and DMS-2023505.